SINTEF/dlite/doc/concepts.md

   - An UUID.
   - An optional reference to an URI uniquely identifying the instance.
 If given, the UUID is derived from it.
-For metadata this URI is combination of its namespace, version and name.
+For metadata this URI is of the form `namespace/version/name`.
   - A reference to its metadata.

 This header is then followed by then followed by content, i.e. the